dakinfemiwa/c-lexer/README.md

 # C++ Lexer

-Lexical analyzer for C++ source code.
+Lexical analyzer for a simple compiler.

 ## Tokeniser Performance